List of G.I. Joe: A Real American Hero characters: Rapid Fire

 Rapid Fire is the G.I.
-Joe Team's fast attack expert.
+Joe Team's attack expert.
 His real name is Robbie London, named after an executive at DIC Animation.
 Rapid Fire was born in Seattle, Washington, and was first released as an action figure in 1990.
 He came with a free VHS tape of the G.I.
 Joe DiC episode "Revenge Of The Pharaohs".
 He does not appear in that episode.

 He specializes in fast-attack maneuvers and sabotage tactics.
 He is fluent in three languages, has Airborne Ranger training and is the recipient of a Medal of Honor.
 He attended the United States Military Academy, commonly known as "West Point".
 He completed their ten-week Cadet Summer Orientation in only five weeks.

 Recoil

 Recoil is the G.I.
 Joe Team's L.R.R.P.
 (Long Range Recon Patrol, pronounced "Lurp").
 His real name is Joseph Felton, and his rank is that of sergeant E-5.
 Recoil was born in Vashon Island, Washington, and was first released as an action figure in 1989.

 Recoil's primary military specialty is infantry, and his secondary military specialty is RTO (Radio Telephone Operator).
-He was a marathon runner and professional bodybuilder before joining G.I.
-Joe, and his excellent physical shape made him a good candidate to be a "Lurp".
-His job is to penetrate deep into enemy territory, gather intelligence and extricate himself without being detected, all the while carrying 100 pounds of gear, including rations, radio, weapons, ammo and climbing rope.
+His job is to gain access to enemy territory, gather intelligence and extricate himself undetected.

 In the Marvel Comics G.I.
 Joe series, he first appeared in issue #111.
 Recoil is one of many Joes sent to the fictional county of Benzheen, to battle Cobra influence.
 Recoil's patrol group, consisting of Sneak Peek, Dusty, Stalker and Ambush come under fire by a group of Cobra soldiers.
 Sneak Peek is killed, and Recoil and Ambush are injured.

 In the Devil's Due G.I.
 Joe series, Recoil is seen as one of the Joes fighting against 'Coil', the army created by Serpentor.
 This conflict takes place on Cobra Island.